tfindelkind-redis/azure-managed-redis-terraform/blog.md

 # Multi-zone deployment
 high_availability = true

-# Note: Zone redundancy behavior depends on SKU
+# Note: Zone redundancy behavior is SKU-dependent
-# - Higher-tier SKUs (e.g., Balanced_B3+) have built-in zone redundancy
+# - Higher-tier SKUs (Balanced_B3+, MemoryOptimized_M*, etc.) have AUTOMATIC zone redundancy
-#   and don't require (or allow) explicit zones parameter
+#   These SKUs will REJECT deployment if you specify an explicit zones parameter
-# - Lower-tier SKUs can optionally specify zones for custom deployment
+# - Lower-tier SKUs (Balanced_B0, B1) can optionally specify explicit zones
+# - Best practice: Use high_availability = true and omit zones parameter

-zones = ["1", "2", "3"]    # Only for SKUs that support explicit zone configuration
+# Only specify zones for lower-tier SKUs that support explicit zone configuration:
+# zones = ["1", "2", "3"]    # Use ONLY with Balanced_B0/B1 or similar lower-tier SKUs

 # Clustering for horizontal scale
 clustering_policy = "EnterpriseCluster"  # Redis Enterprise clustering (default)